rewyekha/azuredevopslabs/labs/azuredevops/sonarcloud/readme.md

     ![](images/009.png)

-1. Select the **.NET Desktop with SonarCloud** template and click **Apply**.
+1. Select the **.NET Desktop with SonarQube Cloud** template and click **Apply**.

     ![](images/010.png)

-1. This build definition is pretty standard for a .NET project, except that it also includes three additional tasks for **SonarCloud**.
+1. This build definition is pretty standard for a .NET project, except that it also includes three additional tasks for **SonarQube Cloud**.
 Note that you could easily integrate these specific tasks with your existing build definitions.
 There's no need to start from scratch like we are in this lab.

     ![](images/011.png)